-International money transfer providers exist to make the process of sending money overseas faster and more straightforward.
-They often offer some of the most competitive exchange rates for your large money transfer, and many charge far lower fees than what you’ll find at your bank.
+International money transfer specialists exist to make the process of sending money overseas faster and more straightforward.
+Transfer specialists often offer some of the most competitive exchange rates for your transfer, and many transfer specialists charge far lower fees than what you’ll find at your bank.

 - Diverse payment options, including payment by credit card, debit card, bank account and more.